 - 1. Pre-session resolutions are developed by the Executive Committee (through its committees) and submitted to the Pre-Session Area meetings for review. - 2.
-Amendments and new pre-session resolutions are generated in the Area meetings. - 3.
-Members of the Academic Senate meet during the plenary session in topic-based breakouts and give thoughtful consideration to the need for new resolutions and amendments. - 4.
-After all plenary session presentations are finished on the first day, members meet during an identified breakout to discuss the need for and develop new resolutions and amendments. - 5.
+Amendments and new pre-session resolutions are generated in the Area meetings. - Members of the Academic Senate meet during the plenary session in topicbased breakouts and give thoughtful consideration to the need for new resolutions and amendments. - 4.
+At a published time in the plenary program, members meet during an identified breakout to discuss submitted resolutions and amendments and to identify potential conflicts or issues. - 5.
 Each resolution or amendment must be submitted to the Resolutions Chair before the posted deadline each day.
 There are also Area meetings at the plenary session for discussing, writing, and amending resolutions. - 6.
-New resolutions submitted on the second day of plenary session are held to the next plenary session unless the resolution is deemed urgent. - 7.
+New resolutions submitted on the second day of plenary session are held to the next plenary session unless the resolution is deemed urgent by the Resolutions Committee.
+The ASCCC Executive Committee will review the ruling of the Resolutions Committee and may confirm or overturn that decision. - 7.
 The resolutions and amendments are debated and voted upon in the general sessions on the last day of the plenary session.